-The town’s UNESCO-listed cathedral is the focal point of the city.
-It’s the first of England’s great Norman cathedrals, dating from the 11th century.
-And it’s the first cathedral I personally fell in love with in Britain.
+At the heart of the town lies the UNESCO-listed cathedral, which serves as the city’s main attraction.
+It is the oldest of England’s great Norman cathedrals, dating back to the 11th century.
+It was the first cathedral that I personally fell in love with in Britain.

 In the Trinity Chapel, you can see a candle indicating what was once a shrine to Beckett.
 Stained glass windows depicting miracles that occurred after his death.

 If you have the time, book one of the cathedral’s “Behind the Scenes” tours to get the full scoop on this great edifice.

 Christchurch Gate: This ancient gate was built in 1517 and leads to the cathedral.
 Atop it are the sculptures of Prince Arthur, Henry VIII’s younger brother, and his wife Catherine of Aragon.
 Henry would later, very famously, marry and divorce Catherine.